-Vermont just became the Order viagra canada latest state to score a big win for net metering and Zithromax sale customer-sited solar – but the Green Mountain State’s distinctly collaborative and positive policy process sets this victory apart.
-Learn more from the front lines of Viagra Online Without a Prescription Vermont’s net metering victory in this guest post by Andrew Savage of AllEarth Renewables.
+Vermont just became the latest state to score a big win for net metering and Order viagra cialis customer-sited solar – but the Green Mountain State’s distinctly collaborative and positive policy process sets this victory apart.
+Learn more from the front lines of Vermont’s net metering victory in this guest post by Andrew Savage of AllEarth Renewables.

 While battles rage with utilities taking on both solar customers and businesses around the country, Vermont has quietly expanded its net metering program by nearly four-times without so much as a skirmish.

 Net metering gives renewable energy customers full, fair credit on their utility bills for the excess clean power they deliver to the grid.
-Vermont’s legislation, H.702, raised the state’s net metering cap from 4 percent of a utility’s peak load to 15 percent, significantly expanding participation in this critical program.
-The bill also notably expands the Cialis online without prescription state’s nation-leading 10-day solar registration program from 10kW to 15kW.
+Vermont’s legislation, H.702, raised the Generic viagra state’s net metering cap from 4 percent of a utility’s peak load to 15 percent, significantly expanding participation in this critical program.
+The bill also notably expands the state’s nation-leading 10-day solar registration program from 10kW to 15kW.
 It passed the Vermont House nearly unanimously and then the Vermont Senate 28-0.
 Governor Peter Shumlin quickly signed the bill into law on April 1.